trutzig89182/Mastodon-Sociologists/README.md

 ### csv file
 the csv file is stored in `/resources/`.
 Any file with the colums `account,name,url` will do.
+We are planing to add keywords and main language(s) and offer a way to filter the list.
+So, looking forward you could also include a colum `keywords`and colum `language`.

 ### tootformat.html
 The page `tootformat.html` renders all accounts from the csv file as “account (name)”.
 This offers you a more readable format, which you can copy to your posts in Mastodon.
 It can be reached if you add `/tootformat.html` to your webpage’s url.